exakat/exakat-docs/Reference/Cases.rst

             if (! isset($pathinfo['extension'])) {
                 throw new Exception\RuntimeException(sprintf(
-                    'Filename "%s" is missing an extension and cannot be auto-detected',
+                    'Filename %s is missing an extension and cannot be auto-detected',
                     $filename
                 ));
             }